Discover exactly how much you'll be short in retirement

 Teacher pension COLAs vary wildly by state.
 Some states offer a compounding COLA tied to actual inflation.
 Others offer a flat, simple adjustment that falls further behind every year.
 And some states offer no guaranteed COLA at all.

-Here's the problem: even a 2% annual adjustment can fall short when inflation runs at 3-4%.
+Here's the problem: even a 2% annual adjustment can fall short when inflation averages 3% or more over time.
 Over 25-30 years of retirement, that gap compounds into tens of thousands of dollars in lost purchasing power.

 Simple vs. Compound — This Matters A LOT